SandeepKomal/AWS/IAM.md

 ![L4](https://github.com/SandeepKomal/AWS/assets/99358567/298dc282-4a8f-4b90-9ede-998f974a0f18)

-Now, komal will be using the EC2FullAccessRole and will have full access to EC2 resources as defined by the role's permissions.
+Now, sandeep_komal will be using the EC2FullAccessRole and will have full access to EC2 resources as defined by the role's permissions.